cossacklabs/product-docs/acra/configuring-maintaining/optimizations/lru_cache.md

 * Keystore cache

   In order to encrypt/decrypt data, AcraServer needs keys.
-  With configured Redis database that stores the keys, we can make AcraServer cache them in memory with `--keystore_cache_size` flag and get better encryption/detection performance.
+  With configured Redis database that stores the keys, we can enable AcraServer to cache them in memory with `--keystore_cache_size` flag and get better encryption/decryption performance.
   For more info see [AcraServer keystore flags](/acra/configuring-maintaining/general-configuration/acra-server/#keystore).

 * CRL caching